g3kl/demo-crossplane/docs/observability/index.md

 # Crossplane Observability

+!!! warning "Under Construction"
+    This section is a work in progress.

 Crossplane is running but it makes sense that we should be making sure that Crossplane is behaving correctly.

 Let's start by sending the metrics from crossplane into Dynatrace.